asiemer/madux/README.md

 [Redux](https://github.com/reactjs/redux) is great, but not the solution for every project.
 When it comes down to creating less complex user interfaces, you might not need [Redux](https://github.com/reactjs/redux) at all.
 When the user interface is not that complex, you might want to think more about it as an advanced predefined state machine.
 This will become clear in the [quickstart](https://jense5.gitbooks.io/madux/content/).
 That's where [Madux](https://github.com/Jense5/madux) kicks in.

 Although it uses a lot of strategies from [Redux](https://github.com/reactjs/redux), it requires you to think somewhat different about the state of your project.
+The interaction with this state will be somewhat different.
 For a simple hands-on tutorial, take a look at the [docs](https://jense5.gitbooks.io/madux/content/).

 <img src="https://img.shields.io/badge/status-development-16a085.svg">
 <img src="https://img.shields.io/badge/npm-pending-blue.svg">